raynamharris/LTCC-BIO103/index.md

 - Classify elements of the innate and adaptive immune systems
 - Explain how animal cells recognize invading microbes
-- Explain how vaccines to protect against infectious diseases
+- Explain how vaccines protect against infectious diseases

 ## Pre-Lesson Quiz